-Make a FaceTime call to a friend who has a Mac or an iOS device with the FaceTime app and is connected to the Internet.
+Make a FaceTime call to one or more people (up to 32) who have a Mac or an iOS device with the FaceTime app and are connected to the Internet.
 FaceTime calls use Wi-Fi or cellular data.

 Ask Siri.
 Say something like: “FaceTime mom.”
 Learn more about Siri.